istio/istio.io/content/about/contribute/style-guide/index.md

 ## Terminology standards

-Some standard terms we want to use consistently within the documentation for clarity.
+We want to use the standard terms in this section consistently within the documentation for clarity.

 ### Envoy

-We prefer to use "Envoy” as it’s a more concrete term than "proxy" and will resonate if used consistently throughout the docs.
+We prefer to use "Envoy” as it’s a more concrete term than "proxy" and resonates if used consistently throughout the docs.

 Synonyms: